mgarin/weblaf/README.md

 - [Open for any suggestions and improvements](https://github.com/mgarin/weblaf/blob/master/CONTRIBUTING.md)

-Binaries
+Quick start
 ----------

+**Including WebLaF in your project (Maven)**

-If you are working with a Maven project you can add WebLaF dependency like this:
+If you are working with a Maven project you can simply add dependency for `weblaf-ui` module:
 ```xml
 <dependency>
   <groupId>com.weblookandfeel</groupId>